wlonk/arcadia/appendices/fairies_and_goblins.rst

 Fetches and Wraiths
 ===================

+.. todo:: Expand rules for fetches and wraiths.

 When a magician irreparably damages their soul with magic, they may become a fetch or a wraith.
 These things bridge the border between